Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: ++

-In this section, we will discuss the tradeoffs between using reference vs collection precision in \claimscore and \citationscore.
-We will primarily discuss the side effects of using reference vs collection precision, but note that the primary reason for using reference-based evaluations in multimodal RAG evaluation is for computational efficiency.
+We discuss the tradeoffs between reference and collection precision in \claimscore and \citationscore.
+The primary motivation for reference-based evaluation in multimodal RAG is computational efficiency, but each variant introduces distinct side effects.